 BackComposing Dances

 I've used this set of notes at workshops (classes) at Dance Weeks in England and the States, though there is more here than I covered then.
 It was produced for my use, so don't expect it to read like a book.
 The arrows are where I'm asking the participants to do something, or giving them further information not covered here.
-If you'd like me to run a class for you, please let me know!
+If you'd l to run a class for you, please let me know!

 Gene Murrow adopted a completely different approach when he gave a Dance Composition class at Pinewoods in 2000 (see the bottom of this page for his checklist) — he started by asking people what dances they really liked, and what they liked about them, and then built up from there.
 And I'm sure some people would prefer his approach and some would prefer my more analytical mathematical approach.
 Just make sure that you're not too mathematical — there are some modern dances which are more like puzzles than dances.
 I remember Charles Bolton saying of one well-known writer's dances: “They're not dances for four couples; they're dances for eight people”.
 I try to avoid this — if you've been walked through a dance and still aren't sure who your partner is, things are not right!